 A versatile performer, soprano, Rachel Elezi made her professional debut at the Cleveland Playhouse, singing and playing the violin in Shakespeare’s As You Like It.

-The 2018-2019 season marked several debuts for Ms. Elezi.
-She was delighted to make her Lincoln Center debut in New York City at The Bruno Walter Auditorium alongside Millennium Chamber Symphony.
-She was the featured soloist on their Leonard Bernstein Centennial Concert, Lenny @ 100, in conjunction with the exhibition collection curated by the LA Grammy Museum.
+The 2018-2019 season marked various exciting debuts for Ms. Elezi.
+She was delighted to have made her Lincoln Center debut at The Bruno Walter Auditorium, featured as part of the Leonard Bernstein Centennial Celebration, Lenny @ 100, in conjunction with an exhibition collection curated by the LA Grammy Museum.
 Ms. Elezi also made concert debuts across Europe where she was first heard as a soloist at the Sugrįžimai 2018 International Music Festival in Vilnius, Lithuania, followed by a series of concerts throughout some of the country's most well-known museums and castles.
 Ms. Elezi then made her German debut in the city of Hamburg where she was as a featured soloist at the Bergedorfer Sommerfestival/Musiktage, singing on their Mozart Gala.

 In 2018, Ms. Elezi sang at the Boston Early Music Festival in Selva encantada de amor (Durón), a rarely performed Baroque Zarzuela.
 In the fall of 2016, she joined Center for Contemporary Opera (CCO), covering the role of Mrs. Fairfax in Louis Karchin’s premier of his opera, Jane Eyre.
 She can also be heard on the original cast recording on Naxos Records, which was released in 2019.
 In 2015 she made her Russian role debut singing Tamara in the Philadelphia premier of Anton Rubinstein’s The Demon.
 Other select opera roles include Barbarina (Le nozze di Figaro), Sandmann (Hänsel und Gretel), and Calisto (Daphnis et Chloé).
 A frequent performer of new music, she has performed with the Center for Contemporary Opera in their atelier of News from Poems (Susan Kander) and has covered lead roles in Four Sisters (Elena Langer) and Anon (Errollyn Wallen).